-OpenID Connect Policy Management
+OpenID Connect Policy Management 🔊

-- We recommend creating an OpenID Connect Policy to use specifically for PingAccess administrative console authentication. - Delete all of the attributes that appear in the Extend the Contract section of the Attribute Contract page.
+- ➡ Info: We recommend creating an OpenID Connect Policy to use specifically for PingAccess administrative console authentication. - Delete all of the attributes that appear in the Extend the Contract section of the Attribute Contract page.
 The only required attribute is sub. - Select Access Token as the Source and Username as the Value on the Contract Fulfillment page.

-Client Management 🐬
+Client Management 🔊

-- Select None for Client Authentication. - Add the location of the PingAccess host as a Redirect URI.
-For example: https://localhost:9000/ - Select Implicit as an Allowed Grant Type. - Select one of the elliptic curve (ECDSA) algorithms as the OpenID Connect ID Token Signing Algorithm and select the OpenID Connect Policy to use for PingAccess administrative console authentication.
+- ➡ Info: We recommend creating a Client to use specifically for PingAccess administrative console authentication. - Select None for Client Authentication. - Add the location of the PingAccess host as a Redirect URI.
+For example: https://localhost:9000/\ - Select Implicit as an Allowed Grant Type. - Select one of the elliptic curve (ECDSA) algorithms as the OpenID Connect ID Token Signing Algorithm and select the OpenID Connect Policy to use for PingAccess administrative console authentication.

-IdP Adapter Mapping
+IdP Adapter Mapping 🔊

-• Map the HTML Form IdP Adapter Username value to the USER_KEY and the USER_NAME contract attributes for the persistent grant and the user's display name on the authorization page, respectively.
+• Map the HTML Form IdP Adapter Username value to the USER\KEY and the USER\NAME contract attributes for the persistent grant and the user's display name on the authorization page, respectively.

-Access Token Mapping
+Access Token Mapping 🔊

-• Map values into the token attribute contract by selecting Persistent Grant as the Source and USER_KEY as the value for the Username attribute.
+• Map values into the token attribute contract by selecting Persistent Grant as the Source and USER\KEY as the value for the Username attribute.
 These are the attributes included or referenced in the access token.